yamenzk/FrappeDev/README.md

 # FrappeDev - Quick Frappe Docker Development Setup

-*This project streamlines the process of setting up isolated Frappe framework development instances using Docker.*
+*This script streamlines the process of setting up isolated Frappe framework development instances using Docker.*
+__🤖 Disclaimer: This README, along with portions of the scripts and configuration files in this repository, were generated with AI__

 ## 📑 Table of Contents